 Below we have drawn up a list of what we feel are ten useful Fuji X-T1 accessories you’ll want to have in your bag at all times.
 There are of course many more we could add to the list, and we welcome you to pitch in with your personal suggestions in the comments section below!

 Ethics statement: The following are accessories we have used and enjoyed on our Fujifilm X-T1.
 We were not asked to write anything about these accessories, nor were we provided any other compensation of any kind.
 Within the article, there are affiliate links.
-If you decided to buy something after clicking the link, we will receive a small commission that helps to support our website.
+If you decided to buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 1. Fujifilm X-T1 Vertical Battery Grip

 If carrying around lots of extra batteries isn’t your thing, you could always opt for the X-T1 Vertical Battery Grip, an official Fujifilm product which was released alongside the X-T1.
 The upsides?
 It will give your X-T1 enough juice for a full day of shooting and will improve your vertical shooting experience, giving you more stabilisation.
 The downside?
 It will increase the size and weight of a camera that prides itself on being relatively compact.
 (Of course, for those with large hands, the extra bulk may end up being a blessing in disguise.)
 I personally feel that the battery grip is a very useful accessory to have for fast-paced professional assignments, but less so for casual outings and street shooting where you’ll have more time to dedicate to changing your battery.